-Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.2.A Write a standing order for compasses Note 2 Determine and allow for compass errors Knowledge of the principles of magnetic and gyro-compasses On a vessel, or in a navigational laboratory, when asked to write a standing order regarding onboard the candidate writes a standing order regarding the onboard compasses.
+Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 3.2.A Write a standing order for compasses Note 2 Determine and allow for compass errors Knowledge of the principles of magnetic and gyro-compasses On a vessel, or in a navigational laboratory, when asked to write a standing order regarding onboard compasses, the candidate writes a standing order regarding the onboard compasses.
 The candidate's standing order includes: Comparison of magnetic and gyrocompasses; Frequency of comparisons and error determination are increased when near navigational hazards; Comparison of master gyro and slaves; 1,000 2 compasses, 4.
 Listing all slave compasses to be checked including the emergency steering stand; and5.
 Effect of magnetic objects near magnetic compass.
 3.3.A Operation and care of gyrocompass Note 2 Determine and allow for compass errors Understanding of systems under the control of the master gyro and a knowledge of the operation and care of the main types of gyro-compasses On a vessel, or in a navigational laboratory, when asked to write an instruction regarding onboard compasses, the candidate writes an instruction for the watch standing officers regarding the onboard compasses.
 The candidate's instruction includes: 1.
 Systems affected by a malfunction of the master gyrocompass; 2.
 How a malfunction of the master gyrocompass manifests itself in each system; 3.
 Location of instructions for starting the master gyrocompass and simulating the procedure; 4.
 Location of instructions for shutting down the master gyrocompass and simulating the procedure; 5.
 Procedures to follow in the event of a master gyrocompass malfunction; 6.
 Procedures to follow in the event of a disconnect of system requiring input from the master gyrocompass; and 7.
 Routine maintenance procedures including replacement of the sensitive element and any lubrication needed.

-Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.1 Search and Rescue Course Note 2 Co-ordinate search and rescue operations A thorough knowledge of and ability to apply the procedures in the International Aeronautical and Maritime Search and Rescue (IAMSAR) Manual This KUP is demonstrated by successful completion of the approved Search and Rescue course specified in 46 CFR 11.311(a)(3)(v) and 11.313(a)(3)(v).
-5.1 Operate ARPA Controls and functions Course ARPA Note 2 Maintain safe navigation through the use of information from navigation equipment and systems to assist command decision making An appreciation of system errors and thorough understanding of the operational aspects of navigational systems Evaluation of navigational information derived from all sources, including radar and ARPA, in order to make and implement command decisions for collision avoidance and for directing the safe navigation of the ship These KUPs are demonstrated by successful completion of the approved ARPA course specified in 46 CFR 11.311(a)(3)(viii) and 11.313(a)(3)(viii) or if the mariner holds an STCW endorsement as OICNW, Chief Mate, or Master that is valid for vessels equipped with ARPA.
+Task No./Name STCW Competence STCW Knowledge, Understanding, and Proficiency Performance Condition Performance Behavior Performance Standard 4.1 Search and Rescue Course Note 2 Co-ordinate search and rescue operations A thorough knowledge of and ability to apply the procedures in the International Aeronautical and Maritime Search and Rescue (IAMSAR) Manual strated by successful co ompletion of the approved Search and Rescue course specified (v).
+5.1 Operate ARPA Controls and functions Course ARPA Note 2 Maintain safe navigation through the use of information from navigation equipment and systems to assist command decision making An appreciation of system errors and thorough understanding of the operational aspects of navigational systems Evaluation of navigational information derived from all sources, including radar and ARPA, in order to make and implement command decisions for collision avoidance and for directing the safe navigation of the ship CFR 11.311(a)(3)(vi iii) and 11.313(a)(3)(v ul completion of the approved ARPA course specified in 46 iii) or if the mariner holds an STCW endorsement as OICNW, sels equipped with ARPA.